mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I am ignorant of many things, but this is not one of them.
 I know what I saw.
 Half of everyone here is a slave to the other half.
 There is no complicated system of layers that can justify that.
 Setre and Shinna have built a village on the backs of kanosin addicts.
 There is nothing else that could possibly justify what they've done."

 Casra formed a wistful wrinkle on hae brow.
 "Nothing in this place holds a shred of justice, but it would be naïve of you to think that either of them wished for Ulukoma to be this way.
-They are not inherently evil as people.
-They are emergents of an uncaring system that they are trying to fight against without bloodshed."
+They are not evil, if such a thing exists.
+They are emergent from an uncaring system that they are trying to fight against without bloodshed."

 "Casra, respectfully, you're hanging on to an idea of who they used to be.
 I don't blame you: it's easier to remember your friends at their best."